 This list will be constantly growing as we add new names.
 If you have someone who you think should be on the list, please send us an Email.

-Sachs was a Professor of Botany at Wurzburg who transformed the study of plant physiology.
-Some say he was possibly the greatest of all plant experimenters.
-He was credited as the founder of the experimental approach to plant physiology as well as being the inventor of devices for quantitative analysis of plant processes.
+Sachs was a Professor of Botany at Wurzburg in Northern Germany who is credited with transforming the study of plant physiology.
+Some say he was possibly the greatest of all early plant experimenters.
+He was the founder of the experimental approach to plant physiology as well as the inventor of devices for quantitative analysis of plant processes.

 English poet, novelist and journalist who from 1930, with her husband Sir Harold Nicolson, transformed the neglected garden and buildings at Sissinghurst Castle in Kent.